Neverball/neverball-docs/Curve.md

 ###r0 - Starting Inner Radius

 The inner radius can be any number, including zero.
 Zero would be useful if you are planning on creating a “disc” shape that is solid.
-(After importing such a “disc”, you can use the CSG Merge function in GtkRadiant to merge the sections into a single lump).
+(After importing such a “disc”, you can use the CSG Merge function in Radiant to merge the sections into a single lump).
 Certain advanced curves may experience small(easily corrected) glitches when the inner radius is zero.

 `curve 128 256 16 0 180`